dominicpam89/nextjs-app-router-starter-v2/README.md

      npm run test
      ```

-     Runs Vitest tests in watch mode, using jsdom for UI testing.
-Includes a workaround for Vite’s CJS deprecation warning.
+     Runs Vitest tests in watch mode with jsdom, including a workaround for Vite’s CommonJS deprecation warning.

 - **Run Tests with UI**: